Looking for ways to gain a competitive edge as a manufacturing candidate?

 How can you determine which manufacturing certifications are right for you?

-- Do some research to find out what credentials, certifications and training are most valuable in your area of specialization.
+- Research which credentials, certifications and training are most valuable in your area of specialization in 2021.
 Within skilled trades, each trade is governed by a certifying body, and industry-independent certificates can also be valuable for certain manufacturing roles.
 Sites like NIMS and The Manufacturing Institute can help you understand your options.

 - Ask your employer (or potential employer) which certifications would benefit your career development the most.